jvde-github/AIS-catcher/README.md

 ### Input Device Configuration

-In the Input section of the web GUI, you'll need to configure your SDR device.
+In the Input section of the web GUI, you'll need to select your input device.
 The interface allows you to select from any connected devices or manually specify a device type and serial number.
 If you're using a single SDR device, you can leave the device selection as 'None', and AIS-catcher will automatically use the available device.

 ![Input Configuration](https://github.com/user-attachments/assets/b960cc3e-276a-403f-acf9-50734886374f)